Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 someone feeling anger over someone feeling shame or fear or vice versa.
 Once you have identified that emotion you are ready for the next part.

-## Emotions and centers of intelligence
+## Emotions and centers of intelligence explained

 In the enneagram these core emotions relate to centers of intelligence.
 Or put another way, as you feel one of these emotions you learn to cope with it by